p1rater/vs-cli/CONTRIBUTING.md

 2. **Line Limit:** We aim to keep the code under **~1200 lines**.
 Efficiency is key.
 3. **No New Dependencies:** `blessed` is our only third-party dependency.
 Do not add others.
 4. **No Config Files:** Configuration should be done by editing the source or via environment variables.
+5. **1200 Line Rule:** If 1200 lines is too few, you can split it into different files and push them together.

 ## How to Contribute
 - **Bug Reports:** Open an issue with your OS, terminal emulator, and Python version.